Buttertubs Pass

 Buttertubs Pass is England’s only truly spectacular road

-Buttertubs Pass is a mountain pass at an elevation of 528m (1,732ft) above the sea level, located in the Yorkshire Dales, in the historic county of North Yorkshire, England.
-The climb was rated by Jeremy Clarkson as “England’s only truly spectacular road".
+Buttertubs Pass is a mountain pass at an elevation of 528m (1,732ft) above sea level, located in the Yorkshire Dales, England.
+The climb was rated by Jeremy Clarkson as “England’s only truly spectacular road."

 Why is it called Buttertubs Pass?

-Set high on the northern part of England, the challenging road to the summit is totally paved.
-It’s called Cliff Gate Road (B6270 road).
-There is a tiny car parking area at the summit of the pass.
-Be careful of the wind as it can be very strong at the summit.
 The pass is named after the 65-foot-deep fluted limestone potholes just off the road near the summit, formed by the rock face.
 It is said that farmers would store their butter in these natural holes on hot days on their way to and from the market.

 Where does Buttertubs Pass start and finish?

-The pass is 8.85km (5.5 miles) long running south-north from Hawes to Thwaite.
+The pass is 8.85km (5.5 miles) long, running south-north from Hawes to Thwaite.
 Traffic is usually light.

 How hard is Buttertubs Pass?